 Thursday May 11, 2023

-Episode 160: Ibn Rushd, Ecotheology, and Morocco's Environmental Policy
+Episode 160: Ibn Rushd, Theology, and Morocco

 In this podcast, Austin Bodetti, talks about Ecotheology, a new academic discipline and social movement, that focuses on the relationship between nature and religion.
 In a number of Muslim-majority countries, proponents of ecotheology have argued that the Quran, the Hadith, and other religious texts impose a unique obligation on humans: because God placed humans in charge of the environment, they must care for it.
 Morocco, for its part, has taken this argument to heart, launching the Green Mosques Program to find inspiration for the environmental movement within Islam.
 Moroccan scholars may want to look at the writings of the medieval Muslim jurist Ibn Rushd—better known in the Western world as "Averroes."
 In the book The Distinguished Jurist's Primer, he analyzed how Islamic law dealt with a range of complex topics, including environmental issues.
 Having studied Islam in Morocco, Ibn Rushd could continue to inform the kingdom's environmental policy.